-In response to yesterday’s blog about the value of in-law units, I received numerous other appraisal-related inquiries including a few questions about lot-size.
+In response to this blog about the value of in-law units, I received numerous other appraisal-related inquiries including a few questions about lot-size.

 Agents are often frustrated b/c they think appraisers ignore or underestimate the value of larger lots.
 But, there is much more to the story.

 NEED COMPS IN SAME OR SIMILAR NEIGHBORHOOD TO SUPPORT VALUE ADJUSTMENTS

 As always, appraisers have to corroborate their lot-size adjustments with comparable sales that have similar-sized lots.

 They can’t simply extrapolate or estimate the value of a large lot, and the lack of comps with large lots often prevents appraisers from making the type of adjustments that agents expect to see.

 There are many other factors too such as “lot utility.”

 A steeply sloped 2 acre lot may have an effective lot-size of as little as a 1/4 acre, something we see often in the Oakland Hills for example.

 B/c of this appraisers often attribute no additional value to large lots with steep slopes.